quay/clair/api/v1/README.md

 ###### Description

 The delete route for the Notifications resource marks a Notification as read.
+If a notification is not marked as read, Clair will continue to notify the provided endpoints.
 The time at which this Notification was marked as read can be seen in the `Notified` property of the response GET route for Notification.

 ###### Example Request